MilkBiscuit/passcode_warehouse/ReadMe.md

 # Why making this program

+## Forgot your username
+Have you ever experienced this frustration: One day you created a new account on Medium just to read a specific article or download a resource file.
+Several days, weeks, or even months later, you want to log in again.
+But wait, which email or username did I use to register?
+Was it my mobile number, Gmail, Hotmail, or even my Apple ID?
+I can't remember at all, and now I need to check if they provide a 'find username' option.

+This happens to the best of us, especially nowadays, when each person would have tens or even hundreds of online accounts.

+## Forgot you password
 ![Password Rules](https://pbs.twimg.com/media/CMKb_QvUAAAZ2vH?format=png&name=small)

 I'm pretty sure this is not new to anyone, you **have to** create different passwords for different websites, plus remembering them - if you ever forget, then you'll have to reset your password.
 I once input incorrect password 3 times on an online banking website, my account was deactivated, then I **have to** ask other administrators of this business account to help re-activate my account, next I **have to** phone the bank help desk to reset my password.